Convoy HX 65

 Convoy HX 65 was a North Atlantic convoy of the HX series which ran during the battle of the Atlantic in World War II.
-It was the 65th of the numbered series of merchant convoy] run by the Allies from Halifax to Liverpool.
+It was the 65th of the numbered series of merchant convoys run by the Allies from Halifax to Liverpool.
 The convoy was attacked by German U-boats and aircraft, losing eight of its 51 ships sunk and a further three damaged.
 One U-boat was damaged.

 Background

 HX 65 formed of three sections sailing from the Americas, and was to divide into two sections for the landfall in the United Kingdom.